 Students can now use a chosen first name on their diplomas, in the digital commencement program, and read aloud during commencement activities if submitted prior to the due date.

-Can I use my chosen first name on my diploma (and throughout commencement) instead of my legal name?
+Can I use my chosen name on my diploma (and throughout commencement) instead of my legal name?

 As part of the proofing process of the commencement program, and later on proofing diploma orders, you may be contacted to correct discrepancies between your requested diploma name and your record.
 We recommend updating a chosen first name in the EagleService self-service portal prior to applying to graduate.